Canada’s Intellectual Property Firm

 All new filings are now using MyCIPO Patents, and we now obtain an application number immediately on filing.
 The official Filing Certificate/Acknowledgement of National Entry follows once CIPO confirms that all filing requirements were met.
 We note some Filing Certificates/Acknowledgements of National Entry are missing priority numbers and/or have truncated titles or truncated inventor information, but we have been assured that these are correct on file.
 Corrected versions will NOT be sent out.
 Duplicate Filing Certificates and Acknowledgements of National Entry have been issued in some cases; these are being corrected by CIPO if two different application numbers are accidentally assigned to the same application.

-We continue to experience delays, and continue to await Filing Certificates and Acknowledgements of National Entry, for many applications filed between June 2024 and February 2025.
-Requests for specific Filing Certificates/Acknowledgements of National Entry have largely gone unanswered, though we have been assured that in general, CIPO is working through this acknowledged backlog.
+We continue to experience delays and continue to await Filing Certificates/Acknowledgements of National Entry, for many applications filed between June 2024 and February 2025.
+CIPO has advised that the current status of processing the backlog of new filings is as follows:

 Publication